bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- clear sky
+- overcast clouds
-- 87% humidity
+- 85% humidity
-- 12 mph wind
+- 7 mph wind
 - 0.1 inches of precipitation in the past 24 hours

 ## Temperature History